myra salsabila alwi/

 Jo March’s Monologue

-This project intends to translate the emotions conveyed by Saoirse Ronan’s performance of Jo March in the movie Little Women, dir.
-Greta Gerwig (2019).
+This project intends to translate the emotions conveyed by Saoirse Ronan’s performance of Jo March in the movie Little Women, directed by Greta Gerwig (2019).
 The monologue has an interesting contrast between the intensity of the emotions and the actual volume of her voice as she spoke.
 It held a lot of weight, yet was delivered with a soft voice.
 I wanted to capture that feeling in a publication filled with only text.
 Using typography to convey these feelings of intensity.
 The format of a long concertina is used to invoke a sense of overwhelm within the reader, having the publication spill, and being unable to hold it, just like how Jo March was unable to hold all of these feelings in.

 Productivity and Labor